SvenWesterbeek/DeHNSSo/README.md

 ### Domain description

 The flow setup can be described by a constant external velocity of 10 m/s (and zero pressure gradient) over a domain (including the buffer) ranging from $x = 400$ to $x = 2854$.
 The outflow buffer is initiated at 85% of the domain.
 The domain height is set to $H = 99$.
+The flow is fully two-dimensional, thus spanwise velocity is zero.

 ### Base Flow